Occupational stress

-Occupational stress is psychological stress related to one's job.
-Occupational stress refers to a chronic condition.
+Occupational stress is chronic psychological stress related to one's job.
 Occupational stress can be managed by understanding what the stressful conditions at work are and taking steps to remediate those conditions.
 Occupational stress can occur when workers do not feel supported by supervisors or coworkers, feel as if they have little control over the work they perform, or find that their efforts on the job are incommensurate with the job's rewards.
 Occupational stress is a concern for both employees and employers because stressful job conditions are related to employees' emotional well-being, physical health, and job performance.
 The World Health Organization and the International Labour Organization conducted a study.
 The results showed that exposure to long working hours, operates through increased psycho-social occupational stress.
 It is the occupational risk factor with the largest attributable burden of disease, according to these official estimates causing an estimated 745,000 workers to die from ischemic heart disease and stroke events in 2016.

 A number of disciplines within psychology are concerned with occupational stress including occupational health psychology, human factors and ergonomics, epidemiology, occupational medicine, sociology, industrial and organizational psychology, and industrial engineering.